How to Paint a Vase with Baking Soda and Paint Technique

 Woman holding a floral vase and paint materials at the background before the makeover

-Here’s the one that I found at Goodwill for a couple buckets.
+Here’s the one that I found at Goodwill for a couple of buckets.
 The design was outdated, but the shape was perfect for what I needed on our picture ledge shelves.

 Painting a Vase with Baking Soda and Paint Video Tutorial